home-assistant/developers.home-assistant/docs/hassio_debugging.md

 title: "Debugging Hass.io"
 ---

 > This section is not for end users.
-End users should use the [SSH add-on] to SSH into Hass.io CLI.
+End users should use the [SSH add-on] to SSH into Hass.io.
 This is for <b>developers</b> of Hass.io.
 Do not ask for support if you are using these options.

 [SSH add-on]: https://www.home-assistant.io/addons/ssh/